 On Friday 4th of October, dozens of countries agreed to set up an international system for curbing airline emissions.
 It seems that they have given in to an ultimatum by the European Union but do not grant all the support the bloc had hoped for.
-After 10 days of negotiations held in Montreal, the ICAO (International Civil Aviation Organization) decided that almost 200 member states on the system by 2016, the first of its kind.
+After 10 days of negotiations held in Montreal, the ICAO (International Civil Aviation Organization) decided that almost.

 This aviation support system will then be launched in 2020, requiring airlines to account for their emissions of carbon dioxide.
 This will serve as an incentive for limiting gases that could be environmentally harmful.
 General Raymond Benjamin, the Secretary General of ICAO, has termed the move as a major step forward in civil aviation.

 However, the decision by ICAO does not include initial support from regional systems for curbing emissions, like the controversial carbon tax that was instituted last year by the EU.
 Transport Environment, an environmental campaign group based in Brussels, has predicted that this omission is likely to make regional emissions somewhat difficult.
 The group has slammed the resolution by ICAO for being full of holes.